Verbs

 ƨɟɽ̃ʄ ʋ̆ɟ ʓȷ ꜿı ɂɽɟ ɐ̃ȷɐɟ ‹ʓ̃ʃʌ̃ʃ› ʋȷ ɽɟʋʄʌʄ ꞇ̑ɀ̃ɿ.
 They would be arriving in London round about now.

-In English, conditionals are broken down into types known as zero conditional, first conditional (or conditional I), second conditional (or conditional II), third conditional (or conditiona III), and mixed conditional.
-These different types are created with different tenses and auxiliaries in English and a similar differentiation of syntax occurs in Hisyëö.
+In English, conditionals are broken down into four types.
+These different types are created with different tenses and auxiliaries in English and a similar differentiation of syntax occurs in what markers you use in Hisyëö.
+Regardless of what marker is on the consequent clause, the antecedent clause always uses a conditional verb marker (bit).

-- Zero conditional: These conditionals are sentences that express a factual implication instead of a hypothetical or potential future circumstance.
-They do not use the conditional verb marker and either utilize the context marker (hön) or the time marker (hoi) to indicate the condition.
+These conditionals are sentences that express a factual implication instead of a hypothetical or potential future circumstance.
+This type of conditional does not use the conditional verb marker in the consequent clause and utilizes one of the thematic role markers to mark the antecedent clause.
+As stated above, the conditional verb marker is present in the antecedent verb phrase.

 - Latin